Expert Tips For Adding Color To Your Space

 Steps to choosing a color scheme

 - Knowing your design style is the first step to choosing colors for your home.
-You can find out your design style by taking my Design Quiz.

 - Choose the main color for your space.
 This color should be more on the neutral side, wether it is white, beige, or gray.
 This will be the foundation for your space (used on walls and large furniture pieces) and you can add color in as accents.
 You could go bolder, but remember, this will be the foundation you will be building on and if you ever want to change accessories neutral is the way to go, unless you love a funky teal couch then I say GO FOR IT!